slry/cas-setup/README.md

 ```
 ansible-playbook runner.yml -i hosts
 ```
-It will prompt for the name of the runner and the registration token (it can be generated in the `domain/gitlab/admin/runners` page).
+It will prompt for the name of the runner and the registration token (it can be generated at the `http(s)://domain/gitlab/admin/runners` page).

 ### Jenkins